Convex-Dev/convex.cljc/project/cvm/README.md

 ```

-## Expand, compile, run (aka eval)
+## Expand, compile, exec (aka eval)

 **Namespaces of interest:** `$.cvm`

 Any computation ultimately relies on 3 steps.

 Expansion and compilation are explained in [CAD 008](https://github.com/Convex-Dev/design/blob/main/cad/008_compiler/README.md).
-Only after compilation code can effectively be run.
+Only after compilation code can effectively be executed

 Each step is a function `(ctx, form)` -> `ctx`.
 The output context holds either a result for the next step or a CVM exception in case
 of error.